 - make a written request to join (or be removed from) the applicability area of a particular implementation objective, expressly stating their commitment to implement the content of the objective content and to report on the progress of the actions defined in the objective.
 Note: If the applicability area of an objective reflects regulatory requirements, the States/stakeholders bound by these regulatory requirements cannot opt out from the applicability area;

-- send the signed request to EUROCONTROL either in the form of a letter sent by normal post or as a scanned copy by sent by e-mail to: Danny Debals.
+- send the signed request to EUROCONTROL either in the form of a letter sent by normal post by e-mail to: Danny Debals.
 If this is not done, the progress status for each implementation objective, as reported in the individual signed LSSIP documents, will be considered an official declaration by the State and service provider(s), which will thus determine the applicability area of each implementation objective.

 Once this has been done, the State/national ANS provider will be integrated into the applicability area of the objective(s) for the forthcoming cycle.

-Yes, the information provided by States/stakeholders in their LSSIPs is reviewed by DPS/PEPR contact persons, by the DPS/PEPR Objective Coordinators and the by the Agency’s Objective Owners, in addition to the reviews carried out internally within the States.
+Yes, the information provided by States/stakeholders in their LSSIPs is reviewed by DECMA/ACS/PRM Contact Persons, by the DECMA/ACS/PRM Objective Coordinators and the by the Agency’s Objective Owners, in addition to the reviews carried out internally within the States.

 The European ATM Master Plan (MP) has three levels, with Level 3 being the implementation level.
-This level comprises the MP Level 3 Implementation Plan (also known as the ESSIP Plan) and the MP Level 3 Implementation Report (also known as the ESSIP Report).
-The LSSIPs (process, documents, tools) are positioned between the MP Level 3 Implementation Plan and the Implementation Report.
+This level comprises the MP Level 3 Implementation Plan (formerly known as the ESSIP Plan) and the MP Level 3 Implementation Progress Report (formerly known as the ESSIP Report).
+The LSSIP process is the main contributor to the development of the MPL3.

 The agreed deadline for the release and further publication of the LSSIP document is 31 March of each year.

 The following stakeholders report via the LSSIP document:

 - military stakeholders.